hrithikraj24/Claims-Management-System/README.md

 ### Bills Portal

-Registered users can enter their Member ID to view their bills which includes Due Amount, Last paid date and Premium Amount.
+Registered users can enter their Member ID to view their bills which includes Due Amount, Last Paid Date and Premium Amount.
 You can change the Member ID from the `data.sql` file in Member Microservice.
-`Backend/Member-Microservice/src/main/resources/data.sql`
 ![BIlls Portal](https://user-images.githubusercontent.com/51511924/182538224-493f0b6b-4ea1-4047-be69-9d05062c6cd5.jpg)

 ### Submitting a Claim